 It’s been a huge month for the House of Dior.
 First came the fantastical Fall 20/21 haute couture collection presented in doll-sized versions and set against a Narnia-esque dreamscape.
 Then, the House’s Cruise collection saw a bright spotlight cast upon Apulian art and music in the baroque city of Lecce in Puglia.
 Now, the Tie & DIOR fine jewelry collection – inspired by the wild chromatic palette of tie-dye – has been unveiled to see out the month.

-Designed by the creative director of Dior Jewellery Victoire de Castellane, the hypnotic, colour-rich line introduces enchanting emerald greens and punchy magentas sapphires to the Dior Joaillerie portfolio; assortments punctuated by Tahitian and Australian pearls.
-“I really started with the play of colour in tie-dye,” explains de Catellane who has a penchant for mis-matched earrings.
+Designed by the creative director of Dior Jewellery Victoire de Castellane, the hypnotic, color-rich line introduces enchanting emerald greens and punchy magenta sapphires to the Dior Joaillerie portfolio; assortments punctuated by Tahitian and Australian pearls.
+“I really started with the play of color in tie-dye,” explains de Catellane who has a penchant for mis-matched earrings.
 “The images that came to mind were mainly of spots spreading out like on blotting paper.
-It’s also a game of movement with bright colours whose contrasts are interrupted by diamonds.
+It’s also a game of movement with bright colous whose contrasts are interrupted by diamonds.
 I thought it would be rather amusing to connect it to couture and fabrics.”

 Prior to the collection’s reveal in Shanghai – via a spectacular private dinner inside a fairy garden fit for one of the mythical creatures who star in Dior’s Haute Couture film – de Castellane met with Dior’s creative director Maria Grazia Chuiri.
 “I explain to [Ms. Chuiri] the theme of the collection and she designs the dresses,” she says.
 “We decided on non-multicolored shades.
 In fact, it is one color in graded shades.”